dpbmm/PythonInstruction/pyladies_exceptions_try_testing_20141017.md

         IndexError: list index out of range
         ```

-   2. `SyntaxError`, for all sorts of small formal errors in composing expressions:
+   2. `SyntaxError`, for all sorts of small formal errors in composing expressions and statements:

         ```python
         In [7]: print lst